Full circle

 But it’s all truly about control, isn’t it?
 I can somewhat control my mood and ability to remain in social environments by allowing myself to stim in public.
 And I control how I feel even before leaving the house by fully readying each day.

 It makes me think of a saying (which I’ll butcher) that my dad used to say shortly after my younger brother got his driver license.
 He said, “Never get caught in a car accident with dirty underwear.”
-I assume it meant that if you died, you wouldn’t somehow have afterlife embarrassment about filthy drawers(?).
+I assume it meant that if you died, you wouldn’t somehow experience afterlife embarrassment about filthy drawers(?).

 Although that’s not applicable to me (Haha—sorry), my version of clean nether garments is a fresh, light-makeup’d face, styled and hair-sprayed hair that I keep super-short for sensory and control reasons, and by wearing my everyday clothes, every day.